slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Provenance attestations

-Source provenance attestations provide tamper-proof evidence (ideally signed [in-toto attestations](https://github.com/in-toto/attestation/blob/main/README.md)) that can be used to determine what SLSA Source Level or other high level properties a given revision meets This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).
+Source provenance attestations provide tamper-proof evidence (ideally signed [in-toto attestations](https://github.com/in-toto/attestation/blob/main/README.md)) that can be used to determine what SLSA Source Level or other high level properties a given revision meets.
+This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).

 SCPs and VCSes may have different methods of operating that necessitate different forms of evidence.